 Pro tip: If consuming dried apricots, reduce the serving size to a quarter or half cup related to their shrinkage.

 Apple Glycemic Index: 36

 When it comes to applesauce, the glycemic index is only marginally increased at 38.
-However, you compromise the benefit of getting additional fiber.
+However, the benefit of getting additional fiber is compromised.

 Pear Glycemic Index: 38

 The soft skin and flesh of pears are shown to be one of the highest fiber fruits, along with apples.
 Its skin also contains a powerful antioxidant known as quercetin, shown to reduce high blood pressure levels.